sparkflows/sparkflows-docs/docs/hpe/admin-guide/troubleshooting.rst

 Do check in the logs for exceptions and the root cause.
 The log files can be analysed from Livy url.

-Also make sure that below configuration is passed in Livy Connection:
+Also make sure that below configuration is passed in Livy Connection inside ``Conf`` value:

 ::